Breech Baby – Causes, Risks, and Turning

 5. Pay Attention to Your Posture

 Exercising is one important thing, but what is more important is keeping your posture straight.
 A perfect posture would provide your baby with enough space to turn over.
 The right way to maintain good posture is to stand straight with your chin perpendicular to the ground.
-Let your shoulders rest naturally without attempting to move them in the backward direction.
-Remember to not stand in the tilted position as if your belly is protruding and pull in your butts so that your body’s centre of gravity stays on them.
+Let your shoulders rest naturally without attempting to move them backwards.
+Remember not to stand in a tilted position as if your belly is protruding and pull in your butts so that your body’s centre of gravity stays on them.

 6. Breech Tilt